How to Ensure Better Data Security in Your Enterprise

 Empowering Users

 Provide cybersecurity awareness training for all employees to educate them on best practices for password management, identifying phishing attempts, and reporting suspicious activity.
-Try to promote a culture of security where employees are encouraged to report suspicious behavior.
+Encourage employees to report suspicious behavior by fostering a culture of security.

 Ongoing Monitoring and Threat Detection